Orkney child abuse scandal: The Clyde Inquiry

-The controversy resulted in an official inquiry established in August 1991, chaired by Lord Clyde.
-The inquiry published its report in October 1992.
+"The Report of the Inquiry into the Removal of Children from Orkney in February 1991" was published on 27 October 1992.
 It described the successful appeal against the first judgement as "most unfortunate" and criticised all those involved, including the social workers, the police, and the Orkney Islands Council.
 Social workers' training, methods, and judgement were given special condemnation, and the report stated that the concept of "ritual abuse" was "not only unwarrantable at present but may affect the objectivity of practitioners and parents".